Synclop/PicLoader/README.md

 ### add(source,[source,...])

-adds one or more items to the queue. "source" can be an array or a string.
+prepends one or more items to the queue. "source" can be an array or a string.

 ```js
 	loader.add('source','source',['source','source'])